vktr274/cnn-affect-recognition/README.md

 ![ResNet50 From Tensorflow Pretrained On ImageNet - AdamW - 3x Dataset - Augmented](./graphs/resnet50_crashed_training_3x_plus_aug.png)

-Next we tried the smaller dataset with the same Sequential model for on-the-fly augmentations so the training would be faster.
+Next we tried the smaller dataset with the same Sequential model for on-the-fly augmentations so the training would be faster since there is less data that needs to be augmented during training.
+We continued using AdamW and the same hyperparameters as before.

+We also tried our implementation of the ResNet-18 model with the 3x dataset and on-the-fly augmentations.

 ## Results